woossi0/suite/docs/usermanual/source/qgis/installation/osx.rst

 Install
 -------

 #.
-Extract the provided archive.
-There will be a single entry: :file:`QGIS.app`.
+Open the provided DMG archive.
+There will be a single :file:`QGIS.app` and an alias to :file:`Applications`.

    .. figure:: img/osx_qgis-app.png